-I’m obsessed with TVD so, when I ran out of episodes I did what I do best, travel.
-And what better way to get the fix of your favorite neck-biting vamps than by squeezing in a weekender to Covington to explore The Vampire Diaries’ filming locations.
+I’m obsessed with The Vampire Diaries so, when I ran out of episodes I did what I do best, travel.
+And what better way to get the fix of your favorite neck-biting vamps than by squeezing in a weekender to Covington to explore The Vampire Diaries filming locations?

 The Vampire Diaries Filming Locations in Covington, GA

 If you’re a total Vampire Stalker you are going to flip out when you go to Mystic Falls, or as we call it in the real world, Covington, Georgia.
 Like you, I’m a huge fan, and hitting up The Vampire Diaries filming locations has been on my bucket list for a while.

 No, I haven’t been watching it since 2009 when it started, but when I finally got on the wagon, I binge-watched every single episode in a matter of a month.
 Yes, a month.
 Let me tell you, it’s a whole new level of geekery and I highly recommend it.

 How much will that cost me?
 Some budget-friendly tips to keep your money in your pocket.

 Okay, okay, you’re budget-minded and I get that.
 Naturally, you want to get right to it.
 Is this even a feasible trip?
 No sense in getting your fangs out if you can’t actually afford it.

 The good news, visiting Georgia is actually pretty budget-friendly.
 Here are some pointers to keep you winning:

 Hartsfield–Jackson Atlanta International Airport is a flight hub, one of the largest in the U.S. This means your flights are much cheaper than say if you were trying to fly into Tampa.
 Hey, even I like to save money (there’s always a kid or an animal who needs it more than I do).